webritgithub/Fake-medicine-detection-using-Blockchain/README.md

 # Fake-medicine-detection-using-Blockchain
-# I developed a blockchain-based system to fight fake medicines.
-This technology ensures every step of the drug supply chain is transparent and secure.
-By recording each transaction on the blockchain, it guarantees the authenticity of medicines, enabling real-time verification and traceability, protecting consumers and ensuring trust in healthcare.
+### I developed a website that uses blockchain technology to fight fake medicines.
+This platform ensures every step of the drug supply chain is transparent and secure.
+By recording each transaction on the blockchain, it guarantees the authenticity of medicines, enabling real-time verification and traceability.
+This protects consumers and ensures trust in healthcare.